Nurturing Healthy Sexual Development

 - Identify and report suspected child abuse

 (This description was taken from the unpublished work © 2006 Prevent Child Abuse Vermont)

 Must be 18 or older to attend.
 Early childhood educators, child care providers, parents, teachers, health care providers, Department of Child Services staff, etc.

-This is an engaging discussion-based and interactive 2-3 hour training.
+This is an engaging discussion-based and interactive 2-3 hour training (to fit your schedule).

-To register, complete our online form, or print the presentation form, fill out and fax to 317.775.6420 or scan and email to Katherine King at email@example.com.
+To register, complete our online form.
 Please contact us at least three weeks in advance of when you would like the presentation to take place.